ROCHAT-B/Test/README.md

 ## <a name="resources"></a>Deployed resources

-In term of VMs, his template deploys:
+In term of VMs, this template deploys:

 *   2 VMs (Windows or Linux)
 *   each VM has a public IP address